MeetPlan/MeetPlanDocker/INSTALLATION_en.md

 Fork all of the following repositories (you have to be logged into GitHub to do that):
 - [MeetPlanBackend](https://github.com/MeetPlan/MeetPlanBackend) - not necessary if you don't want to change assets, though it's recommended to change the assets
 - [MeetPlanFrontend](https://github.com/MeetPlan/MeetPlanFrontend) - not necessary if you don't want to change assets
-- [MeetPlanDocker](https://github.com/MeetPlan/MeetPlanDocker) - not necessary if you want to modify the configuration on server

 GitHub Packages & GitHub Actions tokens are so well made, they [don't allow forked repos to have write access](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token).
 Instead, we have to use painstainking way of using Git, but don't worry, all commands are going to be explained.